GiovanniGiacometti/giovannigiacometti.github.io/content/posts/hackathon/index.md

 ![ibm studios](ibm.png  "IBM Studios, image from Wikipedia")

-I was part of the team `4-omini` (very bad Italian joke), composed by me, Cristian, Andrea and Alessandro.
+I was part of the team `4-omini` (very bad Italian joke), composed by me, [Alessandro](https://www.linkedin.com/in/alecontu/), [Andrea](https://www.linkedin.com/in/andreacerasani/) and [Cristian](https://www.linkedin.com/in/cristian-c-spagnuolo/).
 There were 20 teams participating, each composed of 3 or 4 members, that had been chosen by the organizers among more than 600 applicants.
 We knew that the bar was high, but we were ready to give our best.

 ![4 omini picture](4-omini.jpeg  "4-omini, happy and tired after 24 hours of grinding")